dairyking98/RoboCam-Suite/docs/USER_GUIDE.md

 ### Preview Workflow

 1. **Load Wells**:
-   - Choose source type (calibration or experiment file)
+   - Choose source type (calibration or experiment file) using radio buttons
+   - Select a file from the dropdown menu (automatically updates based on source type)
-   - Click "Load" and select the file
+   - Click "Load" button
    - Status will show number of wells loaded

 2. **Home Printer** (Optional):